Back to Posts

 Why: Modulates high‑affinity choline uptake; development for MDD/GAD was discontinued and robust human anxiolytic RCTs are lacking [Ref 26].

-Typical dose: 10–30 mg. *Research status; proceed cautiously and check local regulations.
+*Research status; proceed cautiously and check local regulations.

-• Calm focus (day): L‑Theanine 200 mg + Rhodiola 200 mg—pairs acute calm with stress stamina [Ref 3], [Ref 8].
+• Calm Focus (Daytime): L‑Theanine 200 mg + Rhodiola 200 mg — pairs acute calm with stress stamina [Ref 3], [Ref 8].

-• Stress & sleep: Ashwagandha 300–600 mg (evening) + Magnesium glycinate 200–300 mg—supports perceived stress, anxiety, and sleep quality [Ref 5], [Ref 11], [Ref 12].
+• Stress & Sleep (Evening): Ashwagandha 300–600 mg + Magnesium glycinate 200–300 mg — supports perceived stress, anxiety, and sleep quality [Ref 5], [Ref 11], [Ref 12].

-• Cognitive calm (long game): Bacopa 300 mg (am) + Lion’s Mane 1000 mg (am) for 8–12 weeks [Ref 9], [Ref 15], [Ref 16].
+• Cognitive Calm (Long Game): Bacopa 300 mg (AM) + Lion’s Mane 1000 mg (AM) for 8–12 weeks [Ref 9], [Ref 15], [Ref 16].

-For focus‑under‑pressure days, many people pair L‑theanine with modest caffeine to stay sharp with fewer jitters [Ref 3].
+Pro Tip: Introduce one change at a time and reassess every 2–4 weeks.
+For focus‑under‑pressure days, many people pair L‑theanine with a modest amount of caffeine to stay sharp with fewer jitters [Ref 3].

-• 5‑HTP + antidepressants: Avoid combining 5‑HTP with SSRIs/SNRIs/MAOIs (serotonin syndrome risk) [Ref 13], [Ref 14].
+• 5‑HTP + Antidepressants: Avoid combining 5‑HTP with SSRIs/SNRIs/MAOIs due to serotonin syndrome risk [Ref 13], [Ref 14].

 Build a calm‑first stack tailored to your day with fast local delivery and express international shipping.